John P. McTighe

+Life

 McTighe was born in the First Ward of Pittsburgh, Pennsylvania on February 9, 1863.
 He later moved to the Sixth Ward where by the time he was twenty-one he had already taken a keen interest in politics.
 He became a member of the police force serving as a Detective for the city police bureau of Pittsburgh for fourteen years.
 He was heavily involved in the case regarding the assassination attempt on Henry Clay Frick and even accompanied Frick on a trip out of the city to Castalia, Ohio in mid-August of that year, ostensibly following a number of threats against the life of Frick.